 Globe & Mail personal finance columnist Rob Carrick was the first person to give us a shout-out in his Money Matters Column.
 You have to imagine how thrilled we were to have captured Mr. Carrick’s attention.
 After eighteen months in development, we knew from our pilots and beta-testing that we were onto something, but having a respected columnist from a national newspaper introduce us to his readers, certainly felt like a pretty great start.

-Global News Reporter Ashley Carter took us on the road in December.
-She interviewed children and parents, illustrating why kids need our quick and simple process to help them understand the true value of their requests.
+Global News took us on the road in December.
+They interviewed children and parents, illustrating why kids need our quick and simple process to help them understand the true value of their requests.
 Children aren’t thoughtless when they repeatedly ask their parents to buy them things, they are inexperienced.
 Our quick mobile surveys were specifically designed to allow kids to gain experience making better consumer choices in a safe and engaging way.
-Watch them working in real life.
+Read about their now archived coverage.

 In the New Year, we received the opportunity to compete in the Open Mic #ProductBrag competition at ProductHunt Toronto’s FinTech Event, hosted by Daryna Kulya.
 Much to our surprise and delight, we won!
 “What is one of the best gifts parents can ever give their children?
 Financial Literacy of course.”
 As we explained to the assembled professionals that night, we believe children can receive the things they want and learn a little something about the value of a dollar.
 Check out the Tweets that snagged us first place.